Living Trusts in Colorado | Boulder Estate Planning Attorney

 As a Boulder estate planning lawyer James Newell routinely helps clients with the drafting and review of revocable living trusts (RLTs).
 Trusts can be very useful tools in estate planning.
 Trusts are sometimes incorporated into wills (testamentary trusts).
 Often, they are used as a substitute for a will, with a pour-over will executed concurrently to sweep any probate assets into the trust estate.
 RLTs are written agreements to administer property.
 The property is first administered by the creator of the trust (settlor) during his or her lifetime.
 Then, upon the settlor’s incapacity or death, RLTs usually become irrevocable and are administered by a successor trustee of the settlor’s choosing.
 The RLT is then administered for the benefit of the beneficiaries designated in the trust document.

 While probate has a justified reputation as an expensive and tedious process in some states, that process is generally streamlined in Colorado, largely thanks to the adoption of the Uniform Probate Code.
-Given the relatively streamlined nature of the probate process in Colorado, the facts surrounding each individual’s circumstances should be the guiding force behind any decision to use a will or a RLT as the primary dispositive document in any given client’s estate plan.
-There are a number of complex and interconnected variables that should be weighed with the assistance of your estate planning lawyer to determine which option is right for you.
+Given the relatively streamlined nature of the probate process in Colorado, the facts surrounding an individual’s circumstances should be the guiding force behind any decision to use a will or a RLT as the primary dispositive document in any given client’s estate plan.
+There are several complex and interconnected variables that should be weighed with the assistance of your estate planning lawyer to determine which option is right for you.